getgrav/grav/user/pages/01.home/default.md

 * **PHP 8.3+** baseline, with a modernized core and typed internals throughout.
 * **Symfony 7 + Twig 3** dependency stack, bringing the latest framework improvements and long-term support.
-* **Quark 2** as the default theme — [Pico CSS](https://picocss.com), Font Awesome 7, auto/light/dark mode with `localStorage` persistence, locally-hosted Cal Sans + Inter fonts, and a refined Cal.com-inspired design system.
+* **Quark 2** as the default theme — [Blades CSS](https://blades.ninja/), Font Awesome 7, auto/light/dark mode with `localStorage` persistence, locally-hosted Cal Sans + Inter fonts, and a refined Cal.com-inspired design system.
 * **Admin 2.0** — a fully API-powered SPA interface that's dramatically faster, more responsive, and decoupled from page renders.
 Navigation, form saves, and media operations no longer trigger full reloads.
 * **Public REST API** — the same endpoints that power Admin 2.0 are available to your own tools and integrations.
 * **GitHub Markdown Alerts** — the legacy `markdown-notices` plugin has been replaced by `github-markdown-alerts`, using the familiar `> [!NOTE]` / `[!TIP]` / `[!IMPORTANT]` / `[!WARNING]` / `[!CAUTION]` syntax.